troperville

 • Of Corpse He's Alive: Smuggling the dead grandfather out of the hospital

-• Only Sane Woman: Sheryl is the only member of the family who doesn't have a quirk of any kind.
+• Only Sane Woman: Sheryl is by far the most sane member of the family.

 • Persona Non Grata: The pageant holders inform Olive's family that they won't press charges for their behavior during Olive's talent act, on the condition that they never enter her in another Little Miss pageant in the state of California.
 Ever again.
 Subverted though, in that the family's reaction to the news more or less amounted to "That's fine by us!"